dbauer910/Unit_03-Zorkington/TicketStructure.md

 - Attempt to play your game through the browser.
 - Work through each process that each ticket is requiring.
-- If it does at intended, move on.
+- If it does as intended, move on.
 - Make it functional first - then make it fun!

 ---